clalil/RPS_Game/README.md

 ```
 As a User
 When I visit the page
-I want to see my current game choices
+I want to see my game choices

 As a User
 In order to play the game